chidelmun/Quak/README.md

 # Quak
-A minimal code playground Application with clickable share links bases on message digest from the input code
+A minimal code playground Application with clickable Tryit links bases on message digest from the input code